apache/druid/docs/content/ingestion/update-existing-data.md

 Request Body: [interval1, interval2,...] for example ["2012-01-01T00:00:00.000/2012-01-03T00:00:00.000", "2012-01-05T00:00:00.000/2012-01-07T00:00:00.000"]

-### Reindexing without Hadoop Batch Ingestion
+### Reindexing with Native Batch Ingestion

-This section assumes the reader understands how to do batch ingestion without Hadoop using the [IndexTask](../ingestion/tasks.html#index-task),
-which uses a "firehose" to know where and how to read the input data.
+This section assumes the reader understands how to do batch ingestion without Hadoop using [Native Batch Indexing](../ingestion/native-batch.html), which uses a "firehose" to know where and how to read the input data.
 [IngestSegmentFirehose](firehose.html#ingestsegmentfirehose) can be used to read data from segments inside Druid.
 Note that IndexTask is to be used for prototyping purposes only as it has to do all processing inside a single process and can't scale.
 Please use Hadoop batch ingestion for production